Bartosch Gaul

-Bartosch Gaul (born 5 October 1987) is a German football manager of Polish descent who was most recently in charge of Ekstraklasa club Górnik Zabrze.
+Bartosch Gaul (born 5 October 1987) is a German-Polish professional football manager who is currently the head of performance for RB Leipzig's youth teams.

 Career

 Youth teams of Schalke 04

 At the start of the 2008–09 season, Gaul became Dirk Reimöller's assistant coach in Schalke 04 U17s, a position he held until 2010.
 He then worked for two seasons as the head coach of the Schalke youth team, before becoming Norbert Elgert's assistant coach in the under-19 team in July 2012.
 In his last season in charge, the youth team led by Thilo Kehrer, who would go on to become a German international, won the German championship in the final against TSG 1899 Hoffenheim.

 Youth teams of Mainz 05

 In July 2015, Gaul joined the youth department of Mainz 05 as a coach and a coordinator.
 At the start of the 2018–19 season, he was appointed as manager of Mainz 05 II, playing in Regionalliga Südwest.
 In four years, he oversaw the team in 135 games before leaving in June 2022.